-In the past, the answer to this questions was simple.
+In the past, the answer to this question was simple.
 Everyone used relational databases, and there was no need to ask this question.

 JPA and Hibernate ORM are designed to work with relational databases.
-You should therefore NOT use them with NoSQL databases.
+You can, therefore, NOT use them with NoSQL databases.

 Do you use a static or dynamic/configurable domain model?

-Configurability became a popular requirement during the recent years, and there are some applications out there which have a configurable domain model and store the data in a relational database.
+Configurability has become a popular requirement in recent years, and there are some applications out there that have a configurable domain model and store the data in a relational database.
 I think that a NoSQL database is, in general, the better solution for these applications, but you can also use a relational database for it.
 But you should NOT use JPA or Hibernate ORM in these kinds of applications.